MEDS-BirdWatch/.github/profile/README.md

 ![birdwatch_proposal_photo](https://github.com/user-attachments/assets/2529c257-a5e3-42b1-85d1-3107a7994b34)

-This GitHub organization hosts the code and documentation used in a Capstone Project for the Master of Environmental Data Science for the [Bren School of Environmental Science & Management, University of California, Santa Barbara](https://bren.ucsb.edu/projects/mind-gap-avian-responses-conservation-investments-california)
+This is a capstone project for the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) at [Bren School of Environmental Science and Management](https://bren.ucsb.edu), University of California, Santa Barbara”

 <h2 align="center">